-Like other personal injury cases, someone bit by a dog is entitled to “special” damages, which pay for medical bills, rehabilitation, lost wages and other specific costs of the injury.
+Brett Peterson is experienced in obtaining compensation for victims bit by a dog including medical bills, lost wages and other specific costs of the injury.
+Additionally, treatment for scars can greatly increase the value of a claim and Brett Peterson has experience obtaining great results for clients.
 Most homeowner and renters insurance policies include coverage for dog bites, even if the dog bites someone away from the owner’s property.
-Some policies contain exceptions for certain breeds and an attorney can help explain the coverage issues to you.
+Some insurance companies exclude coverage for certain breeds and a trustworthy attorney can help explain the coverage issues to you.

 Physicians, nurses, dentists and other medical specialists, including hospitals and surgeons have an obligation to conduct themselves competently.
 When they do not, their patients may be seriously injured.
 Physicians, hospitals and nurses make mistakes.
 If the mistakes cause injury to their patients, they should be held responsible for their mistakes.
 However, a bad result does not automatically mean there was a medical malpractice.
 My experience in representing both patients as well as defending physicians allows me to assist you in determining if your injuries were the result of malpractice.